-With affiliated and accredited national and local Crime Stoppers programs in 26 countries we form a global network and provide platforms for communities around the world to report on crime anonymously.
+With affiliated and accredited national and local Crime Stoppers programs around the world, we form a global network providing platforms for communities to anonymously share information about crime and criminal activity.

-The provided information is passed on to law enforcement and other investigators in such a way that the tipster remains anonymous at all times.
-When you report to Crime Stoppers your identity will never be exposed.
+Information shared with Crime Stoppers is passed to law enforcement and other investigators in such a way that a tipster remains anonymous.
+Your identity will never be exposed.

-With this experience in mind the detective started a movement with the help of the public, media and law enforcement which has evolved into a network of Crime Stoppers in 26 countries in the world affiliated to the Crime Stoppers International Foundation.
+With this experience in mind and with the help of the public, media and law enforcement, the detective started a movement that has evolved into an extensive network of Crime Stoppers organisations around the world affiliated to the Crime Stoppers International Foundation.

 Crime Stoppers International maintains strategic partnerships with key global organizations such as the International Criminal Police Organization (INTERPOL) and the United Nations Office on Drugs and Crime (UNODC).
 A cooperation agreement was signed with INTERPOL in 2010, and a Memorandum of Understanding was signed with the UNODC in 2016.